 3. Evaluate the year that ends

 Don’t confuse “evaluating” with “rescuing what went wrong.”
-To evaluate is to give value to something; thus, review the most significant events you lived, the most important decisions you made, your most transcendental projects, and give them a value.
+To evaluate is to give value to something; thus, review the most significant events you lived, the most important decisions you made, your most transcendental projects, and give them value.
 But careful, life is not black and white, in fact, it is mostly gray.
 Things are not always good or bad.
 For this reason, I invite you to see your life as Jesus would see it, with love, mercy, hope, and thus, evaluate what you have done.
-Otherwise, evaluating the year that just concluded will be a torture that will make you reproach yourself for the bad things you’ve done, and will make you think about how much you long for the new year to start.
+Otherwise, evaluating the year that just concluded will be torture that will make you reproach yourself for the bad things you’ve done, and will make you think about how much you long for the new year to start.

 4. Dedicate a minute to think about those who passed away

-The year 2016 has been very moving due to the many painful deaths we have seen in the media.
+This year has been very moving due to the many painful deaths we have seen in the media.
 War, hunger, and injustice have scrunched up our hearts and made us grit our teeth more than once during this year.
 Possibly, more than one of you lost a family member or a close friend, too.
 Let us dedicate a few minutes to honor their memories and make a toast to their lives, and offer ours for the suffering of their families.
 Let their memories be more than a nostalgic and melancholic thought, but a motivation to live our lives with love and enthusiasm.